 According to Kaspersky, a company is hit by ransomware every 40 seconds.
 There’s a lot that goes into handling a ransomware cyberattack, not the least of which is, “Should we pay?”
 While IT implements the security incident response plan, Senior Management weighs the dilemma of how to respond to the demand for money.
 The FBI, DOJ, and CIA say don’t pay up – here are a couple of reasons:

 - Experience shows that if you pay once, you’re likely to get hit again as a willing victim.
 Criminals return to the source.

-One in five small and medium-sized business who paid the ransom never got their data back.
+- One in five small and medium-sized businesses that paid the ransom never got their data back.

-Educate your employees.
+- - Educate your employees.
 Start training your employees to spot phishing emails with simulated phishing email campaigns.
-Ostendio has partnered with several security awareness training companies to provide this service to our customers.
+Ostendio partners with security awareness training companies to provide this service to our customers.

 Careful preparation needs to be part of basic business continuity planning and your security incident response plan.
 Regularly rehearse plans, and test bringing backups online, so there’s a smooth transition when it’s needed most.

 You mitigate your own risk if your health technology vendor is proactively addressing theirs.
-Our clients can use MyVCM’s workflow management to not only to reduce their own non-compliance risk, but also their vendors’.
+Our clients can use MyVCM’s workflow management not only to reduce their own non-compliance risk but also their vendors’.
 You’ll find that the peace of mind that comes from transparency is invaluable.

 So, should ransomware strike, report and respond.
 But keep your money where it belongs.
 Working for you, not criminals.